Cycling Tours

 • hotel

-TRA VINH-CAN THO(cycle 82km)(B,L,D)
+Day 3:TRA VINH-CAN THO(cycle 82km)(B,L,D)

 Today’s route is peaceful, with narrow and very pretty roads all the way to Can Tho.
 You will begin with a visit to Ba Om Pond with its magnificent lotus flowers.
-There is plenty along the way to see, from the contrasting architectural styles of ethnic Khmer homes, to the numerous colourful Khmer temples and to the fascinating river scenes witnessed when pedalling over countless small wooden plank bridges and single trek lanes..
+There is plenty along the way to see, from the contrasting architectural styles of ethnic Khmer homes, to the numerous colorful Khmer temples and to the fascinating river scenes witnessed when pedaling over countless small wooden plank bridges and single trek lanes..
 Overnight in hotel.

 Highlight : cycling through small villages,Khmer temples, Khmer villages, Khmer people rice paddies, small ferries crossing, local people smiles and welcome greeting..